-With a massive winter storm forecasted to affect a deal of the southern United States this weekend, many Orange County community members are preparing for frigid temperatures and precipitation that could create travel, infrastructure and safety complications.
+With another winter storm expected to hit North Carolina this weekend, many Orange County community members are preparing for extended frigid temperatures and adverse weather that could create travel, infrastructure and safety complications.

-To help prepare for inclement weather or storm-related emergencies, many local governments and organizations are making information and resources available.
+To help prepare for and endure inclement weather or storm-related emergencies, many local governments and organizations are making information and resources available.
 Some of those include:

 Other safety, weather preparation, and utility resources include: